jgliner/react-universal-search/README.md

 ## Parsing Methods

 `greedy` (Default):

 Attempts to match a string from any starting point.
 Beyond that, the results will take on the order in which they were passed in.

 `strict`:

 Attempts to match a string starting from the beginning.
 All other matches are discarded

+`symbol-permissive`:

+Attempts to match a string starting from the beginning, but will also match if there are symbols or whitespaces (`/[\W\s]/`) leading up to the matching string.

 ```javascript
 this.props.listToSearch = {